Stillpoint-Software/hyperbee.json/README.md

 * Function according to the emerging consensus of use based on the majority of existing implementations; except through concious exception or deference to the RFC.
   * [Parser Comparison Results](https://cburgmer.github.io/json-path-comparison)
   * [Parser Comparison GitHub](https://github.com/cburgmer/json-path-comparison/tree/master)
-* Provide a plugable model for expression filter handling.

 ## JSONPath Expressions